College: Arts and Sciences

 By integrating theory and practice, the moving-image production program produces filmmakers with critical-thinking skills and independent voices who will bring new vision to the film industry, independent cinema, and visual culture.

 Upon acceptance to the university, students enroll as a pre-major.
 After completing nine credits of pre-major foundations courses on the fundamentals of filmmaking, students submit work for a portfolio review at the end of spring semester.
-The portfolio review plus successful completion of pre-major courses with a B or better is required to be eligible for acceptance into the major.
+The portfolio review at the end of spring semester, plus successful completion of pre-major courses with a minimum average grade of B- or better, is required to be eligible for application to the MIP major.

 Students accepted to the moving-image production major complete 38 credits in the major, plus 15 credits in the required film studies minor.

-Required courses for the major include Production Mode Studios, Senior Project I & II, Cinema Today, and six credits of electives at the 2000 level or above, including credit from pre-approved study abroad and/or internships.
+Required courses for the major include: Production Studio courses in animation, experimental, documentary and narrative film-making; two credits of Cinema Today screening practices course work; Senior Project I and II; and six credits of electives at the 2000-level or above, which may include credit for pre-approved study abroad or film/media internships.

 Students can take a wide variety of courses in fields such as art, languages and cultures, comparative studies, history of art, dance, design, film studies, comparative studies, film studies, theatre, and women’s, gender and sexuality, as well as offerings from the Advanced Computing Center for the Arts and Design (ACCAD) and the Wexner Center for the Arts.